se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 On Windows, typing `python` will open the Windows store if it's not installed.
 You can also use `winget install Python`, Window's official package manager on recent versions, to get Python from the Windows store.
+(If you are using WSL, it behaves like Linux below.)

 For Linux, if you use your system Python, make sure it is new enough, and never modify the base environment except though your package manager (generally true, but more so here).
 The system Python is really intended for use in other system packages, and is not intended for you to modify.
-Modern pip and modern systems now work together to provide safegaurds for this.
+Modern pip and modern systems (like Ubuntu 24.04+) now work together to provide safegaurds for this.

 ### Virtual environments